Lansweeper-public/NameChecker/README.md

 ## Getting started

-After that, you should have a file with your application credentials ("client_id" and "client_secret"), you can start creating your .env file in the root folder, you can create it based on env.example file.
+After that, you should have a file with your application credentials (`client_id` and `client_secret`), you can start creating your `.env` file in the root folder, you can create it based on `env.example` file.
 The file, without the optional values, should be similar to:

 ```
 NODE_ENV=development